zetxqx/gateway-api-inference-extension/docs/proposals/1023-data-layer-architecture/README.md

 ## Goals

-The Data Layer pluggability effort aims to address the folllowing goals and
+The Data Layer pluggability effort aims to address the following goals and
  requirements:

 - Make endpoint attributes used by GIE components accessible via well defined